sunnyMiglani/MarkdownBlogPosts/SystemsSecurity.md

 - Exploited the branch prediction
 - You can get access to the data in the pipeline cache
 - Access check is done when instructions are "executed" not actually when they're being predicted.
 The data is collected, but not shown until you've confirmed you have access.
 - However this was the fault as it basically convinced the predictor to get the sensitive data by inching closer and closer in memory to it, using a constantly executing loop.
 And after some X iterations, because the CPU may have half stored the data and was ready with the pipeline to proceed to the next "retrieve data" instruction, make the only thing change be _where_ the data was pointing.
-- This would then get that data from the cached sensiive information, through hardware even if the software side didn't give permission yet.
+- This would then get that data from the cached sensitive information, through hardware even if the software side didn't give permission yet.

 So, more detail bout these bois: